Skip to main content

 Nova Scotians can withdraw consent from having your health records viewable through the YourHealthNS app.

-When you use YourHealthNS to view your health records, your personal health information is collected, used and disclosed under the authority of the NS Personal Health Information Act.
+When you use YourHealthNS to view your health records, your personal health information is collected, used and disclosed under the authority of the Nova Scotia Personal Health Information Act.
 You have the right to withdraw your consent to the use or disclosure of your personal health information for this purpose at any time.

 You can find the instructions to withdraw your consent here.